Website Accessibility & the Law: Why Your Website Must Be Compliant

 Design for Inclusion

+Supermarket chain Kroger was let off the hook by a New York judge when their case was ruled moot after they upgraded it from WCAG2.0 to WCAG2.1.

+“ADA-based cases so far in 2021 plot a path to 4,000 lawsuits in 2021.
+This includes cases filed in federal court and those filed in California under the Unruh Act with a direct reference to violation of the ADA.
+California New York Florida.” – UsableNet Midyear 2021 Report

-Design for inclusion is hot for 2019.
+Design for inclusion is a good business decision.

 From a branding and reputation perspective, search engines, conversions, revenue, and customer service brownie points, designing for accessibility is strongly recommended.

-Companies with digital properties that are looking for investors would be wise to consider meeting accessibility standards, especially if looking to be attractive to potential buyers.
-For any online business, an accessible website may be your competitive advantage.
+Companies with digital properties that are looking for investors stand out with products that are already built to meet WCAG standards.
+An accessible website or web app may be your competitive advantage.

 Unfortunately, left as a choice, companies routinely leave accessibility out of their development cycles because they: